publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schIV/m__us_usc_t7_s7465.md

     (d) __False claims__

-    The order shall provide that any promotion funded with assessments collected under subsection (b) of this section may not make—
+    The order shall provide that any promotion funded with assessments collected under subsection (b) may not make—

         (1) any false claims on behalf of kiwifruit; and